videojs/video.js/docs/guides/tracks.md

 - **Subtitles**: Translations of the dialogue in the video for when audio is available but not understood.
 Subtitles are shown over the video.
 - **Captions**: Transcription of the dialogue, sound effects, musical cues, and other audio information for when the viewer is deaf/hard of hearing, or the video is muted.
 Captions are also shown over the video.
 - **Chapters**: Chapter titles that are used to create navigation within the video.
 Typically they're in the form of a list of chapters that the viewer can click on to go to a specific chapter.
 - **Descriptions**: Text descriptions of what's happening in the video for when the video portion isn't available, because the viewer is blind, not using a screen, or driving and about to crash because they're trying to enjoy a video while driving.
 Descriptions are read by a screen reader or turned into a separate audio track.
-Captions and Subtitles take precedence of Descriptions when they are selected.
+Captions or Subtitles take precedence over Descriptions when they are selected.
 - **Metadata**: Tracks that have data meant for javascript to parse and do something with.
 These aren't shown to the user.

 ## Creating the Text File